 With an average of 10 to 20 CFM (cubic feet per meter), these are low-pressure dryers that may have you take ages to dry your dog completely, let alone a Newfoundland ha!

 Costing up to $90, these hair dryers for dogs will most certainly be the first choice for a lot of first-time buyers or occasional groomers.
 And although I understand their choice, they could get a much better forced-air dryer for a similar price.

 If you decide on using these, make sure you use the least warm temperature setting just to remain safe for the dog you are drying.

 The EasyClip Quiet Air Dryer from Andis is probably the best in this category.
-Like we said, we don’t recommend these handheld dog dryers but we understand that the cost can be a tipping-point for some of you so this dryer by Andis does a decent job, seemingly the best in this category.
+As we said, we don't recommend these handheld dog dryers but we understand that the cost can be a tipping point for some of you so this dryer by Andis does a decent job, seemingly the best in this category.

 If you have the budget, try to pick one of our recommended force dryers since they are the safest options on the market.